JestonBlu/RobinHood/README.md

 ## RobinHood
 An R Interface for the RobinHood.com no commision investing site.

-This project is in early development and currently has just a few features.
-Once I get a basic set of usuable features created then I will do a first release and stop making changes to the master branch.
+This project is in early development.
+Once I get a basic set of usuable features created then I will do a first release, submit the package to CRAN, and stop making changes to the master branch.
 Until then things could structurally change without notice.
-For a list of the features I am working on see the project page.
+Please see the project page for a list of features I am working on for the initial release.

 ## Install with devtools
 ```r
 devtools::install_github("jestonblu/RobinHood")
 ```

-## Current Features
+## Examples
 ```r
 library(RobinHood)